Savor the Season on the Washington County Maple Trail

-Move over Vermont!
+So move over, Vermont!
 New York State is home to the largest resource of tappable maple trees in the U.S.

-The fundamental steps for making pure maple syrup are the same as they were hundreds of years ago when the Native Americans first introduced it to the early immigrants from Europe:
+The fundamental steps for making pure maple syrup are the same as they were hundreds of years ago when the Native Americans first introduced it to the early immigrants from Europe.

 Maple sap being pumped through a filter before the boil begins – Wild Hill Maple